 Each child with arthrogryposis is different.
 In some children, the condition is mild.
 It affects only a few joints, and these joints have almost as much movement as normal.
 In other children, the condition is more serious.
 It affects more joints and restricts their movement more.
 In extreme cases, arthrogryposis affects nearly every joint.

 Arthrogryposis does not get worse over time.
 For most children, treatment can lead to big improvements in how they can move and what they can do.

-Most children with arthrogryposis have typical cognitive and language skills.
+Most children with arthrogryposis have typical thinking and language skills.
 Most have a normal life span.
 Most lead independent, fulfilling lives as adults.
 However, some need lifelong help with daily activities.
 Some walk, and others use a wheelchair.

 The main cause of arthrogryposis is fetal akinesia.
-This means the baby does not move around inside the womb as much as normal.
-Starting in early pregnancy, moving helps a baby's joints, muscles and tendons develop.
-If a baby doesn't move much, these parts may not develop well, and extra tissue may form in the joints, making movement harder.
+This means the baby does not move around inside the womb as much as is typical.
+Starting in early pregnancy, moving helps a baby’s joints, muscles and tendons develop.
+If a baby doesn’t move much, these parts may not develop well, and extra tissue may form in the joints, making movement harder.